Top 5 High-Paying Remote Tech Jobs in 2024

 Software engineer (Up to $160,000/year)

 Software engineers are the backbone of tech development, responsible for designing, developing, and maintaining software applications and systems.
-They often specialise in certain programming languages and frameworks based on the product or service they’re building.
+They often specialize in certain programming languages and frameworks based on the product or service they’re building.

 Data scientist (Up to $150,000/year)